dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

     - The tail of a `singly` linked list will contain `null`.

 2. Doubly Linked List

     - A `Doubly` linked list allows us to go in both direction, `forward` and `backward`.

-    -
+3. Circular Linked List

+    - There is no `head` or `tail` in a `circular` linked list.
 ___

 ## A Node